khtutz/GermanCourseRegistration/README.md

 * Registering course, adding personal information, and purchasing course and related materials.

 ### Enhancements to do
-* Success, and failure notifications
 * Routes for redirect
-* Application service layer to do some validations, mapping between domain models and view models, and other features
 * Personal profile page for students and admins
-* Logging features
-* More auditing features
 * Documentation updates

 ## Project Status
 * Basic functions of the projects have been completed.
-However, adding more codes on catching errors, and unit testings need to be added.
+However, fixing bugs, and adding more codes e.g. unit testings need to be done.
 * Enhanced features are also to be added, and expected to grow (including database tables) in the future development.